ibm-cloud-docs/monitoring/iam/api_sysdig_token.md

 {:external: target="_blank" .external}

-# Working with Sysdig tokens
+# Working with Monitor API token s
 {: #api_sysdig_token}

-You can use Sysdig API tokens to authenticate with the {{site.data.keyword.mon_full_notm}} service when you use Python scripts or the Sysdig REST API to automate routine tasks and monitor notifications.
+You can use Monitor API tokens to authenticate with the {{site.data.keyword.mon_full_notm}} service when you use Python scripts or the Sysdig REST API to automate routine tasks and monitor notifications.
 {:shortdesc}

 Consider the following information for each instance of the {{site.data.keyword.mon_full_notm}} service:

-* There is a Sysdig API token per team.
+* There is a Monitor API token per team.
 * If the token is compromised or your organization's security policies require resetting the token after certain conditions, a user with administration permissions can reset the API token.

-## Getting the Sysdig API token through the monitoring UI
+## Getting the Monitor API token through the monitoring UI
 {: #api_token_get}

-Complete the following steps to get the Sysdig token:
+Complete the following steps to get the Monitor API token :

 1. From the *Selector* button in the navigation bar, choose **Settings**
 2. From the *Sysdig Monitor API* section, copy the **Monitor API Token**.